f-o-a-m/kepler/hs-abci-docs/doc/98-Logging.md

 # Logging

 The SDK has built in support for structured logging via the [katip](https://hackage.haskell.org/package/katip) logging library.
 Even still, the SDK is agnostic to where you want your logs to go.
-Katip logs are managed by *scribes* whos job is precisely this, so the output depends on which scribes you use.
+Katip logs are managed by *scribes* whose job is precisely this, so the output depends on which scribes you use.
 The two most common scribes are the [console scribe](https://hackage.haskell.org/package/katip-0.8.3.0/docs/Katip-Scribes-Handle.html#v:mkHandleScribe) and the [Elasticsearch scribe](https://hackage.haskell.org/package/katip-elasticsearch).

 The `Nameservice` application has support for either scribe -- it will use Elasticsearch if you provide the `ES_HOST` and `ES_PORT` environment variables or otherwise will default to console logging.
 The docker deployment is configured to use Elasticsearch.